hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Weekly: Users who need access to the network for a couple of weeks.
   - implemenation to ensure all devi compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
   - inline posture node
-    - feature ofASA allowing users to be postured against Cisco ISE without requiring an inline posture nod: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
+    - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture nod: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
     - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
     - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
   - product to meet the requirements: 1) TACACS+ authn and autho for device admin; 2) enhance wired and wireless network security; 3) users and endpoints to use 802.1X, MAB, and WebAuth -><span style="color: #bb6600;">ISE</span>